Skip to main content

 Financial Services Forum has an Influence Score of 53/100 (Grade C).
 This proprietary score is based on total lobby spend (40%), policy issue breadth (30%), and revolving door connections (30%).

-Financial Services Forum has contacted 5 government entities as part of their lobbying activities, including Dept of the Treasury, U.S. Senate, Centers for Medicare & Medicaid Services.
+Financial Services Forum has contacted 5 government entities as part of their lobbying activities, including U.S. Senate, Dept of Homeland Security, Dept of the Treasury.

 Sources: Senate Office of Public Records (LDA), OpenSecrets.org